brandc/GoMandelbrot/README.md

 # Description

-Gif image generator written in Go.
+Mandelbrot fractal image generator written in Go.
+- Output written to stdout by default.

 # Usage